Grassroots Spotlight: Keerthi Samanthapudi

 Regardless of your pursuits, there’s always place for change, and there’s room for people with very diverse interests.
 I’m studying pre-med and economics.
-In our REAL Change Fellowship class, there are some people doing financial planning, and there are people wanting to go to law school.
+In our RESULTS Fellowship class, there are some people doing financial planning, and there are people wanting to go to law school.
 There’s a place for all of them, because we really do need all of those voices to feel empowered and to help empower others.

 The ability to understand how to create change is a really powerful skill.
 In a time where there’s so much disillusionment within politics, I think RESULTS’ mission just shines even brighter.